TimovNiedek/genre-classifier-msd/README.md

       * The main metrics are the jaccard score and the hamming loss.
     * If the metrics are better than some predefined thresholds, register the model in MLflow's model registry.

-There is an additional flow, `complete_training`, which calls the above training flows as subflows, chaining everything together.
+There is an additional flow, `complete-training-flow`, which calls the above training flows as subflows, chaining everything together.
 If you want to train a model, it is recommended to use this flow, as it will ensure that all the steps are executed in the correct order.

 ### Prediction pipeline